Cray-HPE/docs-csm/operations/iuf/IUF.md

                         concurrently based on the percentage specified.
 Must be an integer between 1-100.
 Defaults to 20 (percent).
   --limit-managed-rollout LIMIT_MANAGED_ROLLOUT [LIMIT_MANAGED_ROLLOUT ...]
                         Override list used to target specific nodes only when rolling out managed nodes.
 Arguments should be xnames or HSM node groups.
+Defaults to the Compute role.
   --limit-management-rollout LIMIT_MANAGEMENT_ROLLOUT [LIMIT_MANAGEMENT_ROLLOUT ...]
                         Override list used to target specific role_subrole(s) only when rolling out management nodes.
+                        Defaults to the Management_Worker role.
   -mrp MASK_RECIPE_PRODS [MASK_RECIPE_PRODS ...], --mask-recipe-prods MASK_RECIPE_PRODS [MASK_RECIPE_PRODS ...]
                         If `--recipe-vars` is specified, mask the versions found within the recipe variables YAML file for the specified products, such that the largest version of the package already installed on